Automation Systems

 Over the last thirty or forty years, assembly operations have been slowly integrating robotics into the process to avoid human errors, reduce assembly times, and provide detailed inspection of final products.

-There is an endless number of robots that are available to be integrated into production, manufacturing, material handling, hospitals, and other industries.
-All a client has to do is ask and a robotic system integrator will provide a robotic solution.
-There is a robot for every type of operation and process and a robotic system integrator who knows where to find the one to fit the job.
+There is a vast array of robots available for integration into production, manufacturing, material handling, hospitals, and other industries.
+Clients need only to inquire, and a robotic system integrator will provide a suitable robotic solution.
+With a robot for nearly every type of operation and process, an experienced robotic system integrator knows exactly where to find the right one for the job.

 An automation system is an integration of sensors, controls, and actuators designed to perform a function with minimal or no human intervention.
 The field concerned in this subject is called Mechatronics which is an...